codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 `Length`.
 Length-Values are used in various CSS Properties to specify size of text and containers.

-## How to specify lengths in CSS?
+## How to specify Lengths in CSS?

 In daily life, we use numbers and units to specify lengths (3`cm`, 9`inch`, etc...).
 In CSS, we do it the same way.

 In the previous tutorials, we've specified values to use with `font-size` for some elements in [pixel](https://en.wikipedia.org/wiki/Pixel "ext").
 It is the most simple way to specify lengths in CSS.
-It's called `using static units`.
+It's called using `static values`.

 Let's write some CSS code that use Length-Values.
 We're gonna create some colored blocks which have different sizes.